Resonance $X(4630)$: Decay \

-With this information at hands, it is possible to derive a desired sum rule for the strong coupling $G$.
-To this end, we equate the invariant amplitudes $\Pi ^{\mathrm{Phys}}(p^{2})$ and $\Pi ^{\mathrm{OPE}}(p^{2})$ corresponding to structures $\varepsilon \sim \varepsilon _{\mu }^{\ast }(q)p_{\nu }$ in the physical and $\mathrm{OPE}$ expressions of the correlation function.
-In accordance with recipes of the sum rule analysis, we have to perform the Borel transformation to suppress contributions of higher resonances and continuum states, as well as subtract these terms from the QCD side of the sum rule using assumption about quark-hadron duality.

-In the soft-meson approximation the physical side of the sum rule has a more complicated structure than in the case of the full LCSR method.
-A reason is that, in the soft limit contributions of higher resonances and continuum states demonstrate different behavior.
-Thus, some of them even after the Borel transformation remain unsuppressed and appear as contamination in the physical side \cite{Braun:1995}.
-Therefore, before carrying out the continuum subtraction they should be excluded from $\mathcal{B}\Pi ^{\mathrm{ Phys}}(p^{2})$ by means of some prescription.
-This problem is solved by the operator \cite{Ioffe:1983ju,Braun:1995}
+Having fixed in $\Pi _{\mu \nu }^{\mathrm{OPE}}(p,0)$ an amplitude $\Pi ^{ \mathrm{OPE}}(p^{2})$ which corresponds to the structure $\sim \varepsilon _{\mu }^{\ast }(q)p_{\nu }$, and carried out calculations in the region $ p^{2}\ll 0$ we find finally the spectral density $\rho ^{\mathrm{OPE}}(s)$.
+But in the soft approximation the Borel transformation and subtraction procedure require more careful considerations than in full LCSR treatment.
+In the soft limit one performs Borel transformation over one variable $ p^{2}\ll 0$, and in this case single dispersion integrals also contribute to hadronic part of the sum rules.
+These non-vanishing contributions correspond to transitions from the excited states in $X$ channel \cite{Braun:1995}.
+Therefore, before carrying out the continuum subtraction they should be excluded from $\mathcal{B}\Pi ^{\mathrm{Phys}}(p^{2})$ by means of some prescription.
+This problem is solved by the operator \cite {Ioffe:1983ju,Braun:1995}

 that acts to both sides of the sum rule.
 It eliminates unsuppressed terms in the physical side, but modifies also QCD side of the sum rule.
 Then contributions of higher resonances with regular behavior can be subtracted from the QCD side using the quark-hadron duality assumption.